 Impact

-The CVE exposes a broken access control flaw in the WordPress RepairBuddy plugin versions up to 4.1132.
-Attackers who can authenticate as a subscriber may bypass the plugin's intended restrictions and gain unauthorized access to functions or data that should be reserved for privileged users.
-This violates the security principle of least privilege and can lead to unauthorized data exposure or modification.
-The flaw corresponds to CWE‑862, which highlights improper enforcement of access permissions.
+The vulnerability is a broken access control flaw in the WordPress RepairBuddy plugin versions up to 4.1132.
+Attackers who can authenticate as a subscriber may bypass the intended restrictions and gain access to functions or data that should only be available to higher‑privilege users.
+This violates the principle of least privilege and can lead to unauthorized data exposure or modification.
+The flaw aligns with CWE‑862, indicating improper enforcement of access permissions.

 Affected Systems